michaelcheungkm/picture-layout-organiser/README.md

   bash launch.sh
   ```

-  N.B: The launch script requires `screen` to be installed.
+  N.B: The launch script requires `tmux` to be installed.

-  The frontend and backend will now be run in detached screen terminals.
-You can find them by using `screen -r "plo-frontend"` and `screen -r "plo-backend"` respectively.
+  The frontend and backend will now be run in detached tmux sessions.
+You can reattach them with `tmux a -t plo-frontend` and `tmux a -t plo-backend` respectively.

 # Backend